tw4l/brunnhilde/README.md

 ### Installation

+#### Install in Linux:
-* Download tar.gz or .zip from Brunnhilde repository and extract to location of your choice.
+* Clone or download tar.gz or zip from Brunnhilde repository and extract to location of your choice.

-#### Usage in Bitcurator with the Brunnhilde GUI:
-* Create directory /usr/share/brunnhilde:
-`sudo mkdir /usr/share/brunnhilde`
-* Move brunnhilde.py to /usr/share/brunnhilde:
-`sudo mv /path/to/brunnhilde.py /usr/share/brunnhilde`

 #### Install in macOS/OS X with Homebrew:
 * Add tap: